Tibetan Buddhism in China

 ~ China Daily (Xiong Lei) Mar.
 5/02

-It is remarkable in these times, when China maintains that Tibet was never a power of importance, that open discussion and mention is made in Chinese media of the alliance.
+It is remarkable in these times, when China maintains that Tibet was never a power of any importance, that open discussion and mention is made in Chinese media of the Songtsen Gampo - Wen Cheng alliance.
 It is a historical and political fact that highborn ladies were offered to the rulers of other nations only in an attempt to cement political and military alliances.
-And the women were married off only to princes of a higher status for, in that region, it was the man's prerogative to choose.
+And such women were married off only to princes of higher status for, in that region, it was the man's prerogative to choose.

-In other words, when the Chinese were desirous of friendly relations with a lesser but threatening neighbour, it was the Emperor who did the negotiating to marry a woman of the lesser power; not the other way around.
-Therefore, the marriage of Wen Chen to the Tibetan king demonstrates a Chinese move to placate and forge a tie with the powerful, independent neighbour that was Tibet.
+In other words, desirous of friendly relations with a powerful neighbour, the Chinese emperor was somehow persuaded of the wisdom in marrying off an imperial daughter to the ruler of Tibet; not the other way around.
+Therefore, the marriage of Wen Chen to King Songtsen Gampo demonstrates a move on the part of the Chinese to placate and forge a tie with the powerful, independent neighbour that was Tibet.

 Back ] Home ] Up ]